Strike King pro Mark Rose shares his tips for fishing in Zone 4 during January.

 The stiffer wire on the Bladed Tour Grade Titanium Umbrella Rig provides more stability than other umbrella rigs while the five blades flash and swivel to attract fish.

-Strike King pro Scott Suggs predicts that water temperatures will be near 48-degrees and expects for anglers to find most success near rocky channel swings.
+Strike King pro Scott Suggs predicts that water temperatures will be near 48-degrees and expects anglers to find most success near rocky channel swings.

 The ultimate jig for deep water fishing – the Tour Grade Football Jig has a football-shaped head that gives a better feel of terrain and helps the bait stand on the bottom.